aiven/terraform-provider-aiven/docs/data-sources/gcp_vpc_peering_connection.md

 ### Required

 - `gcp_project_id` (String) GCP project ID.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `peer_vpc` (String) GCP VPC network name.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `vpc_id` (String) The VPC the peering connection belongs to.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Read-Only